shcorya/swarm.yachts/getting-started/index.md

 Note: managers can also be workers, although this is not recommended for production deployments.
 Deploying more than a few stacks at a time could excessively tax a machine's resources.
 Overloading management nodes can result in degredation of the entire swarm.

 Install Linux on each of the VPS's.
 This guide assumes Debian has been installed on each host.
+Set the hostnames to something descriptive, for example `manager-01`, `worker-02`, etc.

 ## Setting DNS Records
 Create a DNS A record for each of your new machines.
 Then, set another A record which is the same domain name pointing to the three worker nodes.
 For example, if your worker IP's are `1.2.3.4`, `3.4.5.6`, and `5.6.7.8`, create the following A records: